PayFabric/Portal/PayFabric/Sections/MFA.md

 After a user performs the multi-factor authentication procedure once, they will have the option to not have to verify their additional authentication method on the same browser for the next 28 days.

-## Why the change?

-This change improves the security of our merchant’s data on PayFabric This is a move to the common authentication platform used by Global Payments

-## If I have an elevated account, do I have to set up MFA?
-Yes.
-You’ll need to set up multi factor authentication for each of your accounts, including elevated ones.

 ## Can I change my primary authentication method?
 Yes.
 You'll need to contact to support@PayFabric.com